1966 Major League Baseball season: Venues

+Media

-Television coverage
+Television

 For the first time, NBC became exclusive national TV broadcaster of MLB.
 The network replaced ABC as the holder of the Games of the Week package.
 The New York Yankees and Philadelphia Phillies, which had instead sold their TV rights to CBS in prior seasons, also joined NBC's package.
 The new package under NBC called for 28 games, as compared to the 123 combined among three networks during the 1960s.
 NBC also continued to air the All-Star Game and World Series.